Assimi Goïta: Second coup d'état and current rule (2021–present)

 On 23 June 2023, a constitutional referendum took place, with 97% of voters supporting the adoption of the proposed constitution.
 39.4% of registered voters participated in the referendum.
 The new constitution was controversial, with critics alleging that the referendum was compromised and that the new constitution would make democratic reforms less likely.
 On 25 July 2023, it was announced that Goïta had pardoned 46 soldiers from Ivory Coast that had been sentenced in December 2022.
 In July 2023, Goïta attended the 2023 Russia–Africa Summit in Saint Petersburg in his first foreign visit since the 2021 coup.
 After the summit ended, he met with Russian President Vladimir Putin to discuss Russia's ongoing economic and humanitarian support for Mali.
 During the meeting, Goïta accused countries sanctioning Mali of engaging in a "neocolonialist practice", according to a transcript by the Kremlin.

 Goïta declared his support for the National Council for the Safeguard of the Homeland (CNSP) junta in Niger in the wake of the 2023 Nigerien coup d'état, and the CNSP later gave the Malian Armed Forces permission to enter Niger.
 In October 2023, Goïta held a telephone conversation with Putin, his third in less than two months, in which they discussed trade and security relations.
 Goïta later publicly "expressed [his] gratitude for all the support that Russia provides to Mali."

 In October 2024, Goïta self-promoted to the rank of general of the Malian Army.
 He indefinitely postponed elections in 2024 and dissolved all political parties in May 2025.
 On 3 July 2025, the National Transitional Council allowed Goita to stay in office for a five-year term, renewable "as many times as necessary" and without requiring an election.

+On 25 April 2026, the Azawad Liberation Front and Jama'at Nusrat al-Islam wal-Muslimin jointly launched attacks across Mali.
+According to the junta, the insurgents attempted to kill Goïta at his residence with a car bomb.
+He disappeared from public view, and resurfaced on April 29, meeting with the Russian ambassador.
+On May 4, Goïta appointed himself defense minister to replace Sadio Camara, who was killed in the attacks.
+Military chief Oumar Diarra was appointed minister delegate.

 Economic policies

 Under Goïta the government's stake in mining projects increases from 20% to 35%, with an option to acquire an additional 10%.
 Companies must pay new taxes and settle tax arrears, or face severe penalties.
-He advocates for nationalization, which is shown in the two mines.
-The Morila and Yatela mines are now entirely under state control, marking a major step towards economic sovereignty.
-Also an audit commissioned by Goita revealed irregularities in mining contracts, justifying tough renegotiations.
+He advocates nationalization, which is shown in two mines, the Morila and Yatela mines, now entirely under state control.
+Additionally, an audit commissioned by Goïta allegedly revealed "irregularities" in mining contracts.

 Personal life

-Goïta is married to Lala Diallo and Mouna Semega[Septembre 2025].
+Goïta is married to Lala Diallo.
+He is Muslim.